psychemedia/storytelling-notes/_macpherson_to_do.md

 His soldiers in a war:
 Being fear'd by all, both great and small,
 I liv'd most joyfullie;
-O! curse upon ths fate of mine,
+O! curse upon this fate of mine,
 To hang upon a tree!

 To part with life I am content,